 II.
 Formulation of your search query

-Use different types of search (basic, advanced, expert) and search tools such as Boolean operators, proximity operators, truncation, masking.
+Use different types of search (basic, advanced, expert) and search tools such as Boolean operators, proximity operators, truncation, data masking.

 III.
 Choice of information resource